Flavors: Vanilla, Chocolate, Unflavored

 As usual, I’ve divided the review into 4 main parts, each with its own score at 25.

 At the end I’ll wrap things up and compare it to the other 20 or so vegan protein powders I’ve tested so far.
-Or, you can skip ahead and visit my guide to the best vegan protein powder.
+Or, you can skip ahead and see my guide to the best vegan protein powder.

 Considering that the main reason to drink a protein shake is to get protein, I always start with the “nutrition score.”